Christmas Gift Ideas for Soldiers

 Military personnel are a tricky bunch to shop for, because they usually think of others before they think of themselves.
 Chances are they won't ask you directly for something very nice, and even when they receive something large, it may feel awkward to them to receive it.
 Luckily, there are a few simple guidelines that can help anyone find an appropriate gift.

 There are a few universal things that usually go over well with people in the armed forces.
 There are many opportunities to combine their service with something personal to them in a meaningful way.
+Most importantly may be just to let them know you are thinking about them and miss them.

 Research their military unit or rank